ghc-proposals/ghc-proposals/proposals/0000-default-import-qualified.rst

 Backward Compatibility
 ----------------------
 ``DefaultImportQualified`` has level 5 impact: approximately *all* existing programs will break when it is enabled.
 However, this is the point!
+It is intended as a local opt-in.
 More importantly, ``ImportUnqualified`` has zero impact and serves as the migration solution: the keyword can be enabled and all imports annotated before any behavior is changed.

 Alternatives